Adjunct - Assistant Professor of Philosophy

 Ukrainian (native fluency); Ancient Greek (reading knowledge)

-Dr. Ciapalo is bi-lingual and has worked with international students for his entire career; in addition, he teaches and lectures on a variety of philosophical topics on a regular basis in Ukraine.
+Dr. Ciapalo is bi-lingual and has worked with international students for his entire career; he teaches and lectures on various philosophical topics regularly in Ukraine.